Lehigh Valley Christian High School

 Lehigh Valley Christian High School (LVCHS) was a private, Christian high school located in Bethlehem, Pennsylvania, United States.
 It closed at the end of the 2019-20 school year.
 Some of its teachers formed the new Fellowship Christian High School in Bethlehem.

 History

 LVCHS was established in 1988 as a cooperative among three Lehigh Valley Christian elementary schools, Bethlehem Christian School, Lehigh Christian Academy, and Phillipsburg Christian Academy.
 The three schools sought to continue their Christian education style from the ninth to the twelfth grades.
 Bethlehem Christian School and Covenant Christian Academy are the two schools who last cooperated with Lehigh Valley Christian High School.
 After being located in Calvary Temple Church in Allentown, LVCHS moved in September 2018 to its final location at 1500 Linden Street, in Bethlehem, Pennsylvania.

-Mission

-Lehigh Valley Christian High School seeks to equip students to think biblically and function purposefully in society.

-Vision

-Lehigh Valley Christian High School will glorify the Lord Jesus Christ by providing a rigorous educational program for students of various levels of academic ability taught by a highly qualified faculty in a fully equipped facility.

 Student body

 While located in Bethlehem, LVCHS students come from many many municipalities in the Lehigh Valley region of Pennsylvania, western New Jersey, and a wide range of countries from around the world.